-Commodity futures options enable the trader to effectively trade futures, but without the potential unlimited risk normally associated with probable price movement in a futures contract.
-Why, you ask?
+Commodity futures options enable the trader to effectively trade futures, but without the potentially unlimited risk normally associated with probable price movement in a futures contract.
+Why do you ask?
 Because commodity futures options give you the right but not the obligation to buy or sell a futures contract anytime up to an agreed expiration date.
-By contract, a futures contract is simply an obligation to settle.
+By contrast, a futures contract is simply an obligation to settle.

 Commodity Futures Contracts

 Commodity futures options contracts must specify exact things such as the commodity future being traded, whether the options are calls or puts, number of futures contracts being bought and sold, the expiration date as well as the exercise (or strike) price.
 In essence, they function just like stock options.
 But give the buyer the right but not the obligation to purchase or sell for a predetermined price within an agreed time frame.

 Advantages of Commodity Futures

 There are a number of advantages inherent to commodity futures options.
 The primary ones are:

 Favorable margin requirements: You can take a position in a particular commodity by paying only a fraction of that value as margin.
 Moreover, the margins in the commodity futures market are lower than equity futures and options.

 Diversification: Commodity prices are prone to supply-demand dynamics, weather conditions, geopolitical tensions and natural disasters.
 Accordingly, commodities are an independent asset class and can prove to be an effective means of diversification in one’s investment portfolio.

 Implementation of strategies and fairer pricing: Governed by international price movements, commodity markets are less prone to rigging or price manipulation.